-The arrest of Ray Rice for beating his wife unearthed another alarming trend that we have continued to hear about ever since.
+The arrest of Ray Rice for beating his wife unearthed another, alarming trend.
 While overall arrest rates for NFL players are lower than the national average (the average man in his late 20s is about nine times more likely to be arrested than an NFL player for any cause), NFL players get arrested for domestic violence at an “extremely high [rate] relative to expectations,” according to Benjamin Morris, a writer at statistics-minded news blog FiveThirtyEight.

 “Domestic violence accounts for 48 percent of arrests for violent crimes among NFL players, compared to [an] estimated 21 percent nationally.”

 “Basically, NFL players are about four times more likely to be arrested for domestic abuse than you’d expect, based on their overall arrest rates.
 Counting Ray Rice, more than two-dozen pro football players have been arrested for domestic abuse in the past five years alone.”

 A Link Between Brain Trauma and Violence?

 Because the NFL’s statistics on concussions are incredulous, there are a lot of missing links in the possible theory of linking traumatic brain injury with a propensity to violence.
 Adrian Raine, a psychologist at the University of Pennsylvania who is the country’s foremost “neurocriminologist,” studies how brain function might explain criminal behavior.

 “We all get aggressive at times.
 What stops us from lashing out?
 It’s a well-functioning prefrontal cortex … If you get a whiplash injury, the very front ridge of the brain is especially likely to be damaged.
 The region that is very much involved in emotion regulation.”

 Whiplash-like injuries don’t just come from car accidents.
 They also take place, regularly and violently, on the football field.